 Click on the down arrow for a much more detailed explanation of the answer.

-Probably about 52, with a 95% confidence interval of 50 to 54, which includes his prototype(s), and the machines completed by CTI.
-The frequently cited "44" is because Blankenbaker said he "sold about 44" prior to bankruptcy, which wouldn't include the three he kept for himself, the one he gave away, or several he shipped to CTI in South Carolina.
+Probably about 52, with a 90% confidence interval of 50 to 54, if we include the prototype(s), and the machines completed by CTI.
+The often quoted "44" is because Blankenbaker said he "sold about 44" prior to bankruptcy, which probably wouldn't include the three he kept for himself, the one he gave away, or the several that he shipped to CTI in South Carolina.

 Here’s the known evidence:

-1 – John Blankenbaker described selling out to CTI and shipping all remaining parts and computers to them in South Carolina in his 2007 Felsenstein interview.
+1 – John Blankenbaker discussed in his 2007 Felsenstein interview how he sold out to CTI and shipped all remaining parts and computers to them in South Carolina.
 He said “I think I probably delivered a few computers to them because I had sold about 44 out of that 50 and so I delivered some to them” (emphasis added.)
 This seems unusually vague for a meticulous engineer.
-But it does emphasize the original run of 50 computers which he had always been planned, and says he "sold about 44” before sending remaining parts and computers to CTI in South Carolina when Kenbak Corporation closed down.
+But he mentions the original run of 50 computers which he had always been planned, and says he "sold about 44” and then sent remaining parts and computers to CTI.

 2 – CTI had at least 8 computers, and perhaps no more than 8.
-We know this because Robert Nielsen, owner of a a Nielsen Institute of Technology/Nielsen Electronics Institute in South Carolina, acquired all 8 of his computers directly from CTI.
+We know this because Robert Nielsen, owner of Nielsen Electronics Institute acquired all 8 of his computers directly from CTI.
 Some were acquired while CTI was still in business, some at CTI’s bankruptcy auction.
 He said he purchased every Kenbak-1 related item they had, including documentation and training videos.
-Four of his computers had the original Kenbak-1 faceplates (some had the Kenbak-1 name covered with a foil “CTI” label) and four had newly fabricated CTI silk screened faceplates without the card-reader slot.
+Four of his computers had the original Kenbak-1 faceplates (some with the Kenbak-1 name covered with a foil “CTI” label) and four had newly fabricated CTI labeled faceplates without the card-reader slot.

 3 – Robert Nielsen was adamant that CTI never made their own Kenbak-1 computer from scratch, but just completed or rebranded computers that Blankenbaker had already partially assembled.
-The IC date-codes on the CTI computers go to late 1973, suggesting CTI purchased their own components and soldered them to PC boards, but the Kenbak-1 name on all printed circuit boards suggest they didn't fabricate any new PC boards, just used the ones Blankenbaker supplied to them.
-If they made their own PC boards from the large plastic sheets, it would be trivial to remove the Kenbak name, and add their own.
-Nielsen also believed that CTI never sold any Kenbak-1 computers to anyone except to him, and he feels he purchased every one of the Kenbak-1 computers they ever had.
-Nielsen's statements would be hard to believe, but considering Robert Nielsen actually worked very closely with CTI during this time, he may be right.
-His school was a big CTI customer, and when CTI was initially considering buying the Kenbak-1 rights, they asked Nielsen to review the computer and tell what he thought.
-Then he worked closely with the CTI sales team making up brochures and manuals, and even making video tapes to instruct the sales force on how to use and demonstrate the Kenbak-1.
-Blankenbaker thought CTI may have made a sale to a school in Canada, but this is most likely based on an inquiry the school made to John, who referred them to CTI.
+The date-codes on integrated circuits from CTI computers go to late 1973, suggesting CTI purchased components and soldered them to PC boards, but the Kenbak-1 name on all printed circuit boards suggest they didn't fabricate any new PC boards, just used the ones Blankenbaker supplied to them.
+It would have been trivial to change the Kenbak name if they fabricated their own PC boards.
+Nielsen also believed that CTI never sold any Kenbak-1 computers to anyone except to him, and thought he purchased every one of the Kenbak-1 computers they ever had.
+Nielsen's statements would be hard to believe, but considering Robert Nielsen actually worked closely with CTI during this time, helped make training videos and brochures, and taught sales people, his words are probably true.
+Blankenbaker said that he thought CTI sold one or more computers to a school in Canada, but that was probably because the school contacted Blankenbaker, who just referred them to the new maker, CTI.

-Estimate 1: Focusing on “sold about 44 of that 50” and delivered the rest and parts to CTI: If we take that as literal and accurate, we arrive at a very high number.
+Method 1: Focusing on “sold about 44 of that 50” and delivered the rest and parts to CTI: If we take that as literal and accurate, we arrive at a very high number.
 If he sold 44, and kept 3 computers for himself) that adds up to 47, and then if we add in the computer that he “gifted” to his employee of 4 months, we’re up to 48 computers.
-Then we add in the Kenbak-1 and CTI machines that CTI received or assembled, we have a total of 56 computers.
-This seems unlikely, as Blankenbaker would have had to purchase 53 of the production “Rev_B” circuit boards, a non-round number.
-Perhaps this number is more useful as a "upper-limit" of number of computers made.
+Then we add in the eight computers that CTI received or assembled, we have a total of 56 computers.
+This high number seems unlikely, as the "sold about 44" seems imprecise, and Blankenbaker would have had to fabricate 53 of the production “Rev_B” circuit boards, a non-round number.
+Maybe we should think of this number as an "upper-limit" for the number of computers made.

-Estimate 2: Perhaps 44 were made/completed, not actually sold: As a builder, Blankenbaker may have focused more on how many he completed and kept that number 44 in his head, but 35 years later during the Felsenstein interview, he was asked how many were sold and how many were sent to CTI.
+Method 2: Perhaps 44 were made/completed, not actually sold: As the builder, Blankenbaker may have focused more on how many he completed and had that number 44 in his head, but 35 years later during the Felsenstein interview, he was asked how many were sold and how many were sent to CTI.
 This may have caught him off guard, so he said “about 44” rather than get into a lot of detail about the three he kept, and the one he gifted to his employee of 4 months.
-He didn’t mean to deceive, so said “about” to be keep his uncertain numbers honest.
-If he made/completed 44 machines, that might include the 3 he kept for himself (prototype, and Serial 183 and Serial 216) and the one he gifted.
+To keep things honest, he said “about” to be clear the number was not precise.
+If he made or completed 44 machines, that might include the 3 he kept for himself (prototype, and Serial 183 and Serial 216) and the one he gifted.
 If we add the 8 computers we knew CTI had, we get 44 + 8 or 52 computers all together.
+Still, this number isn't completely satisfying, as it assumes too much.

-Estimate 3: Focusing on Blankenbaker’s initial planned run of 50 machines: John had always planned to produce an initial run of 50 production machines, as in his quote.
-This probably does not include the prototypes ("Rev_" or "Rev_A") which he never planned to sell and made before ordering the final PC boards.
+Method 3: Focusing on Blankenbaker’s initial planned run of 50 machines: John had always planned to produce an initial run of 50 production machines, and mentioned this many times, and eluded to it in his quote.
+This probably does not include the prototypes (the "Rev_" or the two "Rev_A") which he never planned to sell to customers.
 Adding the run of 50 production machines, to the 3 prior prototype/developmental machines, would make 50+3 or 53 total computers made.
+This is a fairly satisfying rationale, but the slight modification before I think is even better.

-Estimate 4: Counting PC boards: The costliest and most unique computer part, the PC board, would probably have to be purchased as a large order (like all 50) to get the best price.
-He probably ordered just one of the initial prototype ("Rev_") boards to test it out the design.
-Then a small number of the improved/corrected boards ("Rev A") until he found the last of the board errors.
-But then when the circuit was finalized, it would make sense that he would want to order the full run of 50 of the production circuit boards ("Rev B") at once to get the best price.
-If he bought all 50 of the production “Rev B” boards at once, and we add in the prototype board, and the two known "Rev A" boards, he would have a total of 53 total printed circuit boards to turn into computers.
-Lastly, we know he kept one bare PC board which never had any components soldered to it.
+Method 4: Counting PC boards: The most complicated and costliest computer part, the PC board, usually has to be ordered in quantity to get the best price.
+It's really not much harder to make 50 boards than two, and the per-piece price really falls in larger quantities.
+Often you order one or two of a prototype board, just to test it out, then order large quantities when it's found to be working right.
+It's easy to imagine he ordered just one of the initial prototype ("Rev_") boards to test it out the new design.
+Then he would also order just a small number of the improved/corrected boards ("Rev A") until he found the last of the board errors.
+But then when the circuit was finalized, it would make sense to buy all 50 of the final "Rev B" production boards at once to get the best price.
+If this is the case, he purchased 50 of the production “Rev B” boards in one run, and we add in the prototype board, and the two known "Rev A" boards, he would have a total of 53 total printed circuit boards to turn into computers.
+However, we're not done yet.
+We know he kept one bare PC board which never had any components soldered to it.
 It was photographed many times during interviews after 2005, loaned to Grant Stockley for his Series 2 reproduction, and even loaned to Achim Baque to copy.
-So with one unused PC board, it seems logical that 52 PC boards made into computers, and one other board is still owned by Blankenbaker which has no components.
+So with one unused PC board, it seems logical that 52 PC boards were made into computers, and one other board is still owned by Blankenbaker, bare without any components.

 Caveat....

-There are many of assumptions and opinions in the above.
-But it does give a discussion why the frequently stated "44" or "50" probably isn't correct.
-This page has been revised many times, with input from others.
-Let us know if you have an opinion.
+There are many of assumptions and conjectures in the above.
+If nothing else, it explains why the frequently cited "40" or "44" probably isn't correct.
+This page is a work of progress, with input from others.
+Let us know if you you disagree.
 See our “Contact” page.

 Around 480 instructions per second, but this varies depending on the particular instruction, and the particular computer.

 There are several reasons for variation.
 First, different instructions take different amounts of time to execute.
 Most instructions are two bytes, and some instructions with indirect addressing modes require many steps and memory accesses to execute.
 Since memory is implemented serially, when reading a byte from memory, there may be a shorter or longer delay until the required byte circulates to the output of the 1024-bit shift register to be read.
 In fact, the vast majority of execution time on a Kenbak-1 is spent waiting for a required memory byte to be read from the serial memory.
 Secondly, each Kenbak-1 has a different clock frequency.
 Quartz oscillators were not used.
 Simple RC circuits , with imprecise capacitors were used, and those components may change as they age.
-Last, it seems that Blankenbaker experimented around with different capacitors in the clock circuit.
-His first 3 computers all had different capacitors installed, changing the clock frequencies.
+Lastly, it seems that Blankenbaker experimented around with different capacitors in the clock circuit as he made the first three computers, but then it seems things were settled for the production machine.

-The best way to know, execution time is empiric measurement of a typical program on a real machine.
-When running the simple "counting" program (on the first page of the kenbak.com web site) on an original computer (Nielsen #3 or "Gray Case") the high-order bit flashes on and off almost exactly once per second.
+Empiric measuring of a typical programs execution rate is the best way to know.
+The simple "counting" program (on the first page of the kenbak.com web site) on an original computer (Nielsen #3 or "Gray Case") the high-order bit flashes on and off almost exactly once per second.
 This corresponds to 768 instructions per second.
-Unfortunately, after 50+ years this Kenbak-1 doesn't have a clock speed of 1 MHz - it is now around 1.6 MHz.
-This may be due to aging of components, but it's most likely that this very early version were smaller (it was a "Rev A" early beta-prototype.)
-If the clock speed was decreased to 1 MHz (by adjusting resistors or capacitors on the multivibrator clock) it follows that the instruction rate would fall to around 480 instructions per second.
+Unfortunately, this Kenbak-1 doesn't have a clock speed of 1 MHz - it's around 1.6 MHz.
+This could be due to aging of components, but more likely it's because this very early beta-prototype used different smaller capacitors in the multivibrator clock circuit.
+If the clock speed was decreased to 1 MHz (by adjusting resistors or capacitors on the multivibrator clock) the instruction rate would fall to around 480 instructions per second.

-One more computer was then measured: a "Kenbak-1 Series 2" reproduction computer made in 2007 (see kenbakkit.com)I. While this is a modern reproduction, it uses the same circuitry and capacitors as the production "Rev B" computers, but newer transistors, and it seems to be operating at 428 instructions per second.
-I have not yet measured it's clock rate, but suspect it's around 0.9 MHz based on ratios of speed.
+One more computer was then measured: a "Kenbak-1 Series 2" reproduction computer made in 2007 (see kenbakkit.com.)
+While this is a modern reproduction, it uses the same circuitry and capacitors as the production "Rev B" computers (but slightly different transistors.)
+It seems to be operating at 428 instructions per second.
+I have not yet measured it's clock rate, but suspect it may be closer to 0.9 MHz than 1 MHz.

-Regarding capacitors used, we can examine early computers.
-The first prototype computer used two different capacitors, a big brown mica capacitor, and a large ceramic disc capacitor.
-The Nielsen3 Revision A computer seems to use two big brown mica capacitors (which made the clock a bit too fast.)
+High resolution photographs of known original Kenbak-1 computers show the first prototype computer used two different capacitors, a big brown mica capacitor, and a large ceramic disc capacitor.
+The Nielsen3 Revision A computer seems to use two big brown mica capacitors (which apparently made the clock a bit too fast.)
 The Revision A John2 computer in the Computer History Museum uses two large ceramic disc capacitors.
-But then all other production Revision B computers seem to show very small ceramic disc capacitors.
-John was definitely trying out different components in the clock circuit, probably aiming for a round 1 MHz, as he wasn't too interested in optimizing speed.
+But then all other production Revision B computers seem to show standardized very small ceramic disc capacitors.
+John seems to have been experimenting with different capacitor values in the first 3 prototypes, but then settled on values for the production machines.

 It was marketed mainly to schools, but higher level languages available on "time sharing" computers are much better for introductory programming to students than machine code programming.